dsanel/mongoose-delete/README.md

 });

 Pet.findWithDeleted(function (err, documents) {
-  // will return only ALL documents
+  // will return ALL documents
 });

 ```